CoderSales/A01-2025-02-03-February-Week02-Rust-Dissertation-ChatGPT-V02/documentation/A10ChatGPT202502132108V01onwards/A12-ChatGPT.md

 3️⃣ Ensure _ bars appear when sound is present.

 This should reduce verbosity while keeping output useful and clean! 🚀🔊

+## In

+Decrease sound warning more

+Currently displays numerous times per second.

+No more than once in 10 seconds.